EdgeForge/hello-go/README.md

-# dumbweb
+# hello-go
-Tiny simple stupid server to use for testing when you just need to get an http response
+A simple server to use for testing when you just need to get an http response

 # options
 To show old-skool under maintenance page: